benedekfazekas/mranderson/README.md

 and you are good to go.

 **note** you should not mark clojure itself as a source dependency: there is a limit for everything.

+## Related project

+A really nice wrapper of mranderson can be found [here](https://github.com/xsc/lein-isolate).

 ## Under the hood